-In contrast to a traditional face-to-face course, the development of an online course in the College of Earth and Mineral Sciences is a collaborative effort joining the content expertise of a course author (or several!) with the education expertise of a learning designer.
+In contrast to a traditional face-to-face course, the development of an online course in the College of Earth and Mineral Sciences is a collaborative effort joining the content expertise of a course author (or several!) with the education, creative, and technical expertise of a learning design team that includes learning designers, multimedia specialists, programmers, technical editors.
 The course author is a Penn State faculty member who has been selected by his/her academic college or department to serve as the content expert, bringing experience with the subject matter and effective learning strategies to the project.
-The learning designer provides expertise in course design and development and adult and distance education.
+The learning designer, who serves as the faculty member's primary point of contact with the learning design team, provides expertise in course design and development, as well as adult and distance education.
 Learning designers typically have a master's or doctoral degree in education.
-Depending on the complexity of the course design, additional personnel may also be part of the development team, such as programmers, graphic artists, a videographer, etc.

 Faculty who agree to author an online course should be prepared to: